SpicyCombo/CreeperBot/README.md

 # Setup
 In order to setup this project, simply download all the code and put the files in a separate folder.
 Then, open your terminal and navigate to the directory where the files are in.
-And type command `npm i discordjs`, then type command `node index.js` to start the bot
+And type command `npm i`, then type command `node index.js` to start the bot

 # Notice
 This bot is licensed under the MIT license.
 Please review the license file for more information.